Makar-aka/retracker/README_en.md

 # retracker

-retracker - is a lightweight BitTorrent tracker built with Flask, storing configuration, database, and templates in separate folders.
+retracker - is a lightweight BitTorrent tracker built with Flask.
 It works both in interactive mode (console) and as a systemd service.

 ---